iTwin/itwinjs-core/docs/learning/Glossary.md

 |**FileProperty**|A named string or blob that holds *metadata* about an iModel.
 FileProperties are meant to be accessible directly from SQLite and are the only data in an iModel not defined by an ECClass.
 For example, thumbnails are stored as FileProperties.
 |**Frontend**|The part of an interactive app that is concerned with displaying data and user interaction.
 See [frontends and backends](https://en.wikipedia.org/wiki/Front_and_back_ends).
 See [App frontends](../overview/App.md#app-frontend)
 |**Frustum**|An 8-point [truncated pyramid](https://en.wikipedia.org/wiki/Viewing_frustum) that defines the volume of space visible in a View.
 The front and back planes must be parallel and their centers must align at right angles.
-|**Gateway**|A set of operations exposed by a service that a client can call.
-To the iModelJs app programmer, a gateway is just a TypeScript class, and using a gateway is just a method call.
-Call marshalling mechanisms vary, depending on app configuration.
-For example, gateways run over HTTP in Web apps but use pipes in desktop apps.
-See [gateways](../overview/App.md#gateways) for more information.
 |**GeometricElement**|A subclass of Element that can include geometry (in its GeometryStream.)
 Only GeometricElements are visible in Views.
 |**GeometricModel**|A subclass of Model that can hold GeometricElements.
 |**GeometryPart**|A named GeometryStream that can be shared by many GeometricElements.